This was not the question I wanted to hear. It was not even a question, rather it was my wife’s way of telling me I was in trouble.

 My wife stopped cleaning and looked up at me.
 We both miss what mom used to be.
 It’s like she is gone but not gone.

 “Do you remember the country singer Glenn Campbell?” she asked.

 “Yeah,” I said.

 “Do you remember how beautifully he played the guitar even with advanced Alzheimer’s?”

-“Well, mom is not completely gone and there are some things she will never lose..
+“Well, there are some things your mother will never lose..
 So remove the magnets and clean behind them.”

 A few days later, we brought mom over.
 She looked so hopelessly frail and didn’t know who anyone was.
 I had only one goal for the day: that she enjoy herself – and she did.